Server Details

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Single sentence, 9 words, front-loaded with action.
-No unnecessary information.
+Single sentence, 9 words, with no extraneous information.
+Efficiently communicates the core function.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.